 Have you been injured on the job in Louisiana and don’t know what to do?
 Is the mountain of workers’ compensation paperwork and red tape making you feel like you’ll never get the benefits you need?
-The experienced Lousiana workers’ compensation attorneys at Neblett, Beard & Arsenault have been representing individuals with workplace injuries for more than 30 years.
+The experienced Louisiana workers’ compensation attorneys at Neblett, Beard & Arsenault have been representing individuals with workplace injuries for almost 40 years.
 Our attorneys are here to help you through the process of filing a claim, resolving disputes and pursuing the benefits you are entitled to.
 Contact us today to get started.

 I was injured on the job in Louisiana.
 What should I do?

 If you haven’t already, seek medical attention and report your injury to your employer.
 Notify your supervisor and your HR representative immediately, and give them the date and location of the injury.
 This gets the clock started on the time your employer has to report the injury to the insurer.
 Failure on your part to report your injury in a timely manner may hurt your chances of receiving workers’ compensation.

 You should also take note of any witnesses to the accident, and start keeping a journal of how the injury is affecting you in daily life.
 You can be certain that your employer’s insurance company will be taking detailed notes about the accident.
 That’s why we suggest you contact one of the Louisiana workers’ compensation attorneys at Neblett, Beard & Arsenault as soon as possible — so you have someone in your corner, too.

 Will I automatically be entitled to Louisiana workers’ compensation benefits?